sd-abubakar/snapback/README.md

 - From this option you can update snap tool if updates are available for that.

 __EXIT__ :
-- From this option you can exit from snap tool.
+- From this option you can exit from snapback tool.

 ## SCREEN SHOTS [Termux]